TejaVamsee/My_learnings/Andriod/Andriod.md

 - HAL modules follow predefined interfaces defined by Android, and each hardware component has its own HAL module (e.g., camera HAL, audio HAL, sensors HAL)

 **Android Framework in order to communicates with HAL layer it uses HIDL and AIDL**
+ - HIDL primarily facilitates communication between the Hardware Abstraction Layer (HAL) and the Android framework.
+ - While AIDL focuses on inter-process communication (IPC) within the Android system, including communication between the framework and HALs